 This condition is usually diagnosed by the symptoms, especially if you have the typical rash.

 Sometimes your doctor will take a sample (swab) from your throat to be tested for streptococcus.
 A blood test is also sometimes done which can confirm that you have this infection.

 Treatment is to speed recovery and to prevent possible complications.

-A 10-day course of penicillin is usually advised.
-Other antibiotics are advised if you are allergic to penicillin.
-Symptoms usually improve in a few days, but it is important to finish the course of antibiotics.
-This makes sure all the bacteria are killed and reduces the chance of complications.
+A 10-day course of phenoxymethylpenicillin is usually advised.
+Other antibiotics are advised if you are allergic to penicillins.
+Symptoms usually improve in a few days but it is important to finish the course of antibiotics.
+This makes sure all the germs (bacteria) are killed and reduces the chance of complications.

 Make your child comfortable

-A fever can make a child feel uncomfortable and irritable.
+A high temperature (fever) can make a child feel uncomfortable and irritable.
 The following are things that you can do that may bring the temperature down and make your child feel more comfortable: